cetrulin/Data-Streams-Online-Classification-WEKA-MOA-Algorithms/README.md

 ===
 Implementation of [incremental Growing Neural Gas Support Vector Machines (iGNGSVM)](https://doi.org/10.1016/j.neucom.2016.12.093) for MOA.

-OISVM and IGNGSVM have previously been compared [here](http://hdl.handle.net/10016/19258) Both implementations use LibSVM for WEKA (its jar file is present in the root of this repo).
+*OISVM and IGNGSVM have previously been compared [here](http://hdl.handle.net/10016/19258).
+Both implementations use [LibSVM for WEKA](https://weka.wikispaces.com/LibSVM?responseToken=128fd0dcc6e4ee7d48ef9847510ab2ed) (its jar file is present in the root of this repo).
-Support Vectors are retrieved from the SVM using the jar's object.
+Support Vectors are retrieved from the SVM using the jar's object.*

 GNG
 ===